-- (1) A person who ordinarily resides in Metropolitan Melbourne may travel further than 25km from the premises at which they ordinarily reside or to Regional Victoria: - (a) for emergency purposes; or - (b) as required or authorised by law; or - (c) for purposes relating to the administration of justice, including (but not limited to) attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or
+- (1) A person who ordinarily resides in Metropolitan Melbourne may travel further than 25 km from the premises at which they ordinarily reside or to Regional Victoria: - (a) for emergency purposes; or - (b) as required or authorised by law; or - (c) for purposes relating to the administration of justice, including (but not limited to) attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or

-- (d) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who cannot reasonably work from the premises where they ordinarily reside and who does not have a driver's licence, to or from work. - (e) for the purposes of viewing a property before settlement or before moving into a rental property to conduct a condition report; or - (f) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (g) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (h) if the person ordinarily resides outside Victoria, for the purposes of leaving Victoria; or - (i) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (j) for the purposes of national security.
+- (d) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who cannot reasonably work from the premises where they ordinarily reside and who does not have a driver's licence, to or from work. - (e) for the purposes of viewing a property before settlement or before moving into a rental property to conduct a condition report; or - (f) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (g) to attend an auction or an inspection of real estate for the purposes of a prospective sale or rental of the property that cannot be deferred; or

+Note: circumstances in which an auction or an inspection of real estate cannot be deferred include where the person attending the auction or inspection is at the end of their lease, has sold their home or their existing living arrangement has otherwise come to an end and needs to purchase or rent new premises. - (h) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (i) if the person ordinarily resides outside Victoria, for the purposes of leaving Victoria; or - (j) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (k) for the purposes of national security.